Yingkui Lin

 Gödel showed us there a type of number $\theta$ with a number $q$.

-$q$ is a $\theta$ number, the same as 7 is a prime number, but we can’t prove.
+$q$ is a $\theta$ number, the same as 7 is a prime number, the statement is true but we can’t mechanically prove it from a fixed set of axioms.

 The whole idea is to define the $\theta$, and find the $q$.